 When I first got my Trim Healthy Mama book back in August of 2014, I read about chana dal.
 I was particularly intrigued by how it is supposed to be a very good carb (yes, there really is such a thing!) for people with blood sugar issues.
 Since I couldn’t find it locally, I kind of put it on the Fancy THM Stuff To Try Some Day list.

-Thanks to my affiliate account with Amazon (and most especially to my readers who click on those affiliate links and shop Amazon – thank you!)
+Thanks to my affiliate account with Amazon (and most especially to my readers who click on those affiliate links in my posts and shop Amazon – thank you!)
 I had a small commission payment and decided to see if I could find chana dal.

 Of course I could!
 Amazon has just about anything you’re looking for, right?
 I ordered organic chana dal and only had to wait two days thanks to my Prime membership to get them.